KostaDakic/MATRIX/README.md

 ## Project Structure

 - `generateMatchings.py`: Calibrates each drone camera using a checkerboard pattern in the UE enviroment
 - `getPedestrian.py`: Captures pedestrian data
+- `pedestrianLoS.py`: Checks if pedestrian is within LoS of drone
 - `generatePOM.py`: Creates Probabilistic Occupancy Maps
 - `generateAnnotation.py`: Generates annotations from the collected data
 - `grid_visualise.py`: Visualizes the grid system on captured images